Bronya-Rand/DDLCModTemplate2.0/game/README.md

 This folder contains the needed Python package files needed to run DDLC or a mod

 ### **\_\_imports\_\_.rpy**
-This file was introduced in Version [TBD] of the mod template.
+This file was introduced in Version 4.0.0 of the mod template.
 This file contains the imports necessary to run DDLC.

 ### **cgs.rpy**